contactless-healthcare/Deep-Learning-for-Lung-Sound-Analysis/README.md

 For the demonstration, we uses ICBHI 2017 dataset as the example.

-There are five major .py in this repo.
+There are six major .py files in this repo.

   1. Config.py: It controls the required parameters in each process.
   2. Preprocessing.py: It contains the basic noise reduction functions and data segmentation.